wKovacs64/pwned/README.md

-  pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           check a password (plain text or SHA1 hash) for public exposure pwned pwr <password>          securely check a password for public exposure (password will not
+  pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           securely check a password for public exposure pwned search <account|email>  search breaches and pastes for an account (username or email
-                                be transmitted over the network) pwned search <account|email>  search breaches and pastes for an account (username or email address)
+                                address)